Sexual Harassment – Inappropriate Touching

 - Caressing any part of your body sexually.

-Report any forms of unwanted touching at work to your superior.
-If your company provides anti-harassment policies, familiarize yourself with these policies to determine how to report unwanted touching at the workplace to the appropriate parties.
+Report any forms of inappropriate touching at work to your superior.
+If your company provides anti-harassment policies, familiarize yourself with these policies to determine how to report inappropriate touching at the workplace to the appropriate parties.

 My Rights Against Inappropriate Touching in the Workplace

 The New Jersey Law Against Discrimination (“LAD”) prohibits acts of sexual harassment, including sexual touching.
 Sexual harassment includes a wide array of unlawful conduct.

 The LAD dictates that it is unlawful to harass a person because of a person’s sex.
 Generally, the law provides for two types of sexual harassment claims.

 Quid Pro Quo Harassment